 My Thanksgiving weekend was spent with my parents in Phoenix, AZ, and instead of shopping on Black Friday, we wanted #OptOutside and explore an area they had heard about called the Black Mesa Indian Ruins.
 Hundreds, and maybe thousands, of people drive by the "trail head" every day, but not many know that there are 800 year old ruins sitting on top of the mesa.
 I put "trail head" in quotes because there's not really a trail - just route finding through thick cactus.

-Sunset Peak (10,648 ft) has been on my hiking to-do list for almost 2 years!
-Why haven't I done it sooner?!
-It's a very accessible peak to summit when the ski resorts are closed and hikers are allowed.
-Sunset peak offers a 360 degree view of the Wasatch Mountains, plus a view of Heber City, Park City, and the Salt Lake Valley.
-Hiking up via Catherine Pass/Alta contains a great mix of meadow, wooded areas, a fantastic vistas.
+Sunset Peak via Catherine Pass (10,648 ft) offers a 360 degree view of the Wasatch Mountains, plus a view of Heber City, Park City, and the Salt Lake Valley.
+Hiking up via Catherine Pass contains a great mix of meadow, wooded areas, a fantastic vistas.
 Hiking this trail provides for a good workout, but getting to the peak doesn't require months of training.
+While this trail is only 3.5 miles one way, your calves will burn on the elevation gain!
+The best time of year to hike this is typically July when the wildflowers are in full bloom.

 Little Wild Horse Canyon is the perfect introduction to slot canyons in Utah - it was actually my first slot canyon in April 2014.
 This slot canyon is easy to navigate, the trail is well marked, it's usually free of standing water, the canyon walls are just wide enough for you to fit through, you can drive to the trail head in a small, compact car (most slot canyon entrances require a 4X4 car to get to the TH), you can hike this within 2 hours, and it's like a fun maze for kids and dogs.
 You can make this hike longer by completing it as a loop with Bell Canyon, however most people just hike in as far as they want up Little Wild Horse, then return they way they came.